 What is a virtual COM port?

 A virtual serial port is a special software package that emulates a physical COM interface in software, which allows you to add serial ports to your PC without using additional physical hardware like expansion cards, etc. A virtual COM port is a solution if there’s a lack of real serial ports in your system.

-Now, thanks to some dedicated software (e.g. Virtual Serial Port Driver, Serial to Ethernet Connector, etc.), a remote serial device can be emulated on your local PC in such a way that you can communicate with it as though it were connected directly to your machine.
+Now, thanks to some dedicated software (e.g. Virtual Serial Port Driver, Virtual Serial Over Ethernet, etc.), a remote serial device can be emulated on your local PC in such a way that you can communicate with it as though it were connected directly to your machine.

 In this case, remote serial peripherals are accessed via a virtual COM port created in your local system by a specialized app.
 And all serial apps communicating with a remote peripheral over a virtual serial port recognize the interface as a hardware one.

 This makes it possible to ensure compatibility between legacy serial software and modern equipment.